What Is Binge Eating Disorder?

 Borderline Personality Disorder

-Borderline Personality Disorder (BPD) is associated with impulsivity in multiple areas — including compulsive eating behavior.
-The difference from isolated BED lies in the presence of other BPD patterns: intense and reactive emotional instability, chaotic relationships (alternately idealizing and devaluing), self-injurious behaviors, intense fear of abandonment, and an unstable sense of identity.
-Compulsive eating in BPD is often one of several impulsive behaviors, not the predominant pattern.
+Borderline Personality Disorder (BPD) is associated with impulsivity across multiple domains — including compulsive eating.
+What distinguishes it from isolated BED is the presence of other BPD patterns: intense, reactive emotional instability, chaotic relationships (alternately idealizing and devaluing), self-injurious behaviors, intense fear of abandonment, and an unstable sense of identity.
+In BPD, compulsive eating is usually one of several impulsive behaviors, not the predominant pattern.

 Treatment